 Figure 3.2 (c)

-From figure 3.2(b) we can know, use a abstract value to describe a set of concrete value will loss of accuracy.
-However dedicates to make the description as precise as it possibly can be.
+From figure 3.2(b) we can see that using an abstract value to describe a set of concrete values will result in a loss of accuracy.
+However by definition makes the description as precise as it possibly can be.
 The Galois connection formalizes the situation, and the graphical explanatory of it is in figure 3.3.